Analysis: Game-by-game ranking of Seahawks’ 2023 season schedule

 A second straight Thursday night game may not be real fun for the players — though at least there is a normal week of rest before this one.
 But it’s hard to beat the showcase that is a prime-time game against America’s Team.
 It also marks Geno Smith’s return to the stadium where he found out last August he had won Seattle’s starting QB job.

-5. vs. Philadelphia Eagles.
-Dec.
+5. vs. Philadelphia Eagles, Dec.
 17

 This game marks the end of what on paper appears to be the toughest stretch of the season — San Francisco, at Dallas, at San Francisco, and then home to play the defending NFC Conference champion Eagles.
 But, maybe it’s better that set of games comes later in the year when the likes of Jamal Adams and Jordyn Brooks are back and fully reintegrated into the defense.
 And the Seahawks have had their way with the Eagles of late, winning all six regular-season games during the Pete Carroll era as well as one playoff game.